Fuji Safari Park: See Wild Animals With Mt. Fuji in the Background!

 Spring marks the beginning of a new year for schools and companies in Japan.
 Accompanying this are several traditional celebrations visitors can enjoy.
 Look for elaborate Japanese doll displays for Girl's Day (Hinamatsuri) in early March and cherry blossom viewing festivals in April.

-May is a month when many Shinto festivals are held, such as the famous Kanamara Matsuri, a festival honoring marriage and conception held in Kawasaki, near Tokyo.
-There is a lot to enjoy in spring.
+April is a month when many Shinto festivals are held, such as the famous Kanamara Matsuri, a festival honoring marriage and conception held in Kawasaki, near Tokyo.
+In 2025, the Kanamara Festival will be held on April 6.

 3. Delicious Spring Food and Sweets